Why Can't You Love Me?: Composition

-Promotion and reception
+Reception

 Following its initial release, "Why Can't You Love Me?" was met with positive reviews from music critics.
 JT Early of Beats Per Minute described the song as "unabashedly romantic", further praising its "incredibly cute and the type of wholesome pop that always feels absent from the music landscape".
 Erin Han of Idology called the track as it is "filled with excitement and loveliness in harmony with rhythmical band performances and vocals".
 Ruby C of NME described the song as "bright, cheerful sounding" track further noting the song for Wendy's "uniquely enunciated words and melismatic riffs, even rounding it off with a vocal run that slightly mirrors the late Whitney Houston's hit "I Will Always Love You".

 "Why Can't You Love Me?" debuted at number 200 on the 15th weekly issue of South Korea's Gaon Digital Chart for 2021 during the period dated April 4–10.
 In addition, it also debuted at number 33 on Gaon Download Chart.